History of Rudy Gobert in Timeline

 In 2010, Rudy Gobert participated in the FIBA Europe Under-18 Championship with the French under-18 national team.

-May 10, 2011: Senior Team Debut
+May 10, 2011: First Game for Senior Team

-2012: Averages 4.2 Points
+2012: Averaged 4.2 points

-During the 2011-12 season, Rudy Gobert averaged 4.2 points and 3.6 rebounds per game in 29 games for Cholet.
+In 2012, Rudy Gobert averaged 4.2 points and 3.6 rebounds per game for Cholet.

-2013: Declared for NBA Draft
+2013: Declared for NBA draft

 In 2013, Rudy Gobert declared for the NBA draft and set NBA Draft Combine records for wingspan and standing reach, earning him the nickname "The Stifle Tower".

-2013: Acquired by Utah Jazz
+2013: Acquired by the Utah Jazz

 In 2013, Rudy Gobert was acquired by the Utah Jazz during the NBA draft.

-July 2014: Re-joined Jazz for Summer League
+July 2014: Re-joined Jazz for NBA Summer League

-October 24, 2014: Jazz Exercised Team Option
+October 24, 2014: Jazz exercised team option

-On October 24, 2014, the Jazz exercised their third-year team option on Gobert's rookie scale contract, extending the contract through the 2015-16 season.
+On October 24, 2014, the Jazz exercised their third-year team option on Rudy Gobert's rookie scale contract, extending the contract through the 2015–16 season.

-January 9, 2015: Career-High Seven Blocked Shots
+January 9, 2015: Recorded Career High Seven Blocked Shots

 On January 9, 2015, Rudy Gobert recorded a career-high seven blocked shots in a loss to the Oklahoma City Thunder.